 At the end, look out at the Totem Pole, a solitary pillar standing on its own.
 Can you believe rock climbers clamber up it?

 This hike is also on Tasmania’s Great Short Walks list.
 If you’d rather go with a guide, book a guided hike to Cape Huay.
 It includes transport and lunch too.
-(While I haven’t had time to hike to Cape Huay yet, I can confirm that the view of it from the Tasman Island boat cruise is really cool!)

 Cape Pillar Track

 The spectacular sea cliffs at Cape Pillar are some of the tallest in Australia, towering 300m above the ocean.
-The trail to the cape is part of the pricey Three Capes Track (see below), but you can also visit on your own for just the price of a parks pass.
+The trail to the cape is part of the pricey Three Capes Track (see below), but you can also hike to Cape Pillar on your own for just the price of a parks pass.

-It’s a 29km return trip walk so it’s best to split it up over two days, staying at one of the backcountry campsites.
+It’s a 29km return trip walk so it’s best to split it up over two or three days, staying at one of the backcountry campsites.
 I spent three days hiking in the area and I can confirm that it’s spectacular, especially the views of Tasman Island!

 If the hike sounds too strenuous, you can also see Cape Pillar from the water on the Tasman Island boat tour (above).